amithyone/fastify-food-app/PWA_SETUP.md

-# 📱 PWA Setup Guide - Abuja Eat
+# 📱 PWA Setup Guide - Fastify

+This guide will help you set up your Fastify application as a Progressive Web App (PWA) with full offline functionality, push notifications, and app installation capabilities.

 ## 🎯 Overview

-This guide will help you set up your Abuja Eat application as a Progressive Web App (PWA) with full offline functionality, push notifications, and app installation capabilities.
+This guide will help you set up your Fastify application as a Progressive Web App (PWA) with full offline functionality, push notifications, and app installation capabilities.

 ## 🚀 Quick Setup